hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

 See the full guide: [`docs/github_fine_grained_pat_setup.md`](./github_fine_grained_pat_setup.md)

-- When running the setup script, pass your fine-grained PAT as the `--github-token` argument.
+- When running the setup, pass your fine-grained PAT as the `--github-token` argument to `run.sh`.
 - The script uses this token to set repository variables and manage OIDC integration securely across all selected repositories.

 > **Tip:** If your organization enforces SSO, remember to authorize the token for SSO access after creation.

 ## Using the Tool: GitHub Token Requirements

-To use this automation, you’ll need to provide a GitHub Personal Access Token (PAT) when prompted by the setup script.
+To use this automation, you’ll need to provide a GitHub Personal Access Token (PAT) when prompted by the `run.sh` script.
 This token is required to set repository variables and manage GitHub Actions configuration programmatically.

 **How to create your GitHub token:**
 1. Go to [GitHub > Settings > Developer settings > Personal access tokens](https://github.com/settings/tokens)